Shock Waves

 – the shock of medications,

-– the shock of ‘electroconvulsive shock treatment’?
+– the shock of ‘electroconvulsive

-Office notes illustrate a structural/functional orientation revealed
+Office notes illustrate a structural/functional orientation

-through palpation:
+revealed through palpation:

-left hemisphere no motion; weight in pelvis released; occipital twist;
+left hemisphere no motion; weight

-no inherent sacral motion, T12, SBS no inherent motion.
+T12, SBS no inherent motion.

-She was not a willing patient.
-She refused to go.
-My determination was stronger than her resistance.
-I had to pull her into the car as well as into the doctor’s office.
-She was hostile and argumentative.
-After her first treatment on April 30, 1982, I was afraid the osteopath would tell both of us to never return!
-All of us persevered through these beginning appointments, and at the beginning of September, after only three months of cranial treatment and homeopathic remedies, my mother called me on the phone.
-She had not called me since her collapse in the early months of 1978.
+All of us persevered through these beginning appointments.
+At the beginning of September, after only three months, five appointments and a homeopathic remedy, my mother called me on the phone.
+She had not called me since her collapse in the early months of 1978!
 And, what was even more surprising, she asked me to bring her a lipstick the same color as mine and wanted to borrow the blouse that I was wearing at our last visit.
 Always the height of fashion, the neglect of her appearance had been very distressing.
 Her most amazing request: bring her piano music on my next visit.
 She wanted to play the piano!
 This was the Mother that I knew.
-From September to December, she began entertaining the residents in the assisted living center!
-The staff was in shock with this amazing change.
-We began going to lunch before her appointments with the osteopath.
-Laughter and meaningful conversations, even talking about finding a new place for her to live if she continued to improve, are memories that I treasure dearly.
-Her last visit with the osteopath was December 13.
-His office notes say “had a regular conversation with patient for the first time“.
-I was surprised when the doctor called to suggest that I make an appointment for my mother with a cardiologist; he was concerned she had a heart problem.
-This was the week before Christmas.
-I booked an appointment for her in early January; the osteopath was not working during the holiday.

 Another unexpected call came on January 6 at 2:00 am.